muralihcl/embracing_devops/chef/README.md

 $ sudo chef-server-ctl org-create mkoptima 'MKOptima InnoSolutions' --association_user chefadmin --filename chef-repo/.chef/mkoptima-validator.pem
 ```
 ## Install chef-manage, a web server that can help to manage Chef Infra Server using a web browser

+*Note: This might not even work with latest releases as the chef-manage is retired.
+Except for the GUI interface, this is not needed.*

 ```bash
 $ sudo chef-server-ctl install chef-manage